 Screen stays black after waking computer from Sleep Mode

-If your Monitor screen stays black after waking your Windows computer from Sleep Mode, here are the things you need to take a look at:
+If your Monitor screen stays black after waking your Windows computer from Sleep Mode, power down and restart your computer.
+Once you see your desktop, here are the things you need to take a look at:

 - Check whether the device is allowed to wake the computer or not.